 In this trip, we continue around the southern regions of Norfolk close to Diss and Attleborough.
-Unlike other trips, two of these World War 2 airfields are all still active in one form or another, a very rare case indeed.
+Unlike other trips, two of these World War 2 airfields are all still active, a very rare case indeed.
 In the first, we visit an airfield whose resident Group gained the best record for bombs on target, and also the worst record for any loss on one singe mission.
 It was a loss so great, it almost wiped out an entire Bomb Group.
-We stop off first at the now quiet, former RAF Tibenham.
+In the second, we see a group who achieved the greatest number of missions without loss, two ends of the bombing spectrum.
+We stop off first at the former RAF Tibenham.

 RAF Tibenham (Station 124)